Close

 Senegal Visa Requirements: Do You Need a Visa?

 Whether you need a visa for Senegal depends on your nationality and travel purpose.
-Citizens from numerous countries enjoy visa-free access, while others must obtain a visa before arrival.
+Citizens from over 60 countries enjoy visa-free access, while others must obtain a visa before arrival or may be eligible for visa on arrival at Dakar Airport.

 Visa-Free Countries (90 Days)

-Citizens of ECOWAS member states (Benin, Burkina Faso, Cape Verde, Côte d'Ivoire, Gambia, Ghana, Guinea, Guinea-Bissau, Liberia, Mali, Niger, Nigeria, Sierra Leone, Togo) can enter visa-free for up to 90 days.
+ECOWAS member states citizens (Benin, Burkina Faso, Cape Verde, Côte d'Ivoire, Gambia, Ghana, Guinea, Guinea-Bissau, Liberia, Mali, Niger, Nigeria, Sierra Leone, Togo) can enter visa-free for up to 90 days.

 • European Union citizens (all 27 member states)